NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

   * Capture more data
   * Export acquired images before shutting down
 * Improve Plus server launcher
+* Possible extension (This is an addition after the zoom meeting, so it needs to be discussed): Add functionality for combining streams in the client:
+  * Let's say the server streams positions for several tools, one of them being an ultrasound probe.
+In addition the ultrasound video is also being streamed.
+The client then have to combine the ultrasound video stream with the probe position stream.
+It may be possible to add this functionality to OpenIGTLinkIO, so that users of the library don't have to create their own solutions.

 ## Progress and Next Steps